 Rehabilitating the person addicted to marijuana is most effectively done in a long-term rehab program, according to the National Institute on Drug Abuse.

 At Narconon drug and alcohol rehabilitation centers around the world, those who have become addicted to marijuana and those who started abusing marijuana and then progressed on to stronger drugs can find lasting sobriety.
 On average, this recovery program takes eight to ten weeks but the addict moves through at his own pace and may take longer to complete the full program.
 This holistic program guides people through a repair of the damage done by addiction, a correction of basic situations that led to drug use in the beginning, and the learning of life skills that can protect one’s long-term sobriety.

 Detoxification is an Important Building Block of Lasting Sobriety

 Each person seeking sobriety must also overcome the cravings that can drive one back into drug abuse.
 At Narconon programs, a great improvement normally results from the Narconon New Life Detoxification, one phase of the overall rehab program.
 This phase utilizes a low-heat sauna, generous nutritional supplementation and daily exercise in a strictly-supervised detoxification action.

-This combination of sauna, exercise and nutrition address the fact that THC is stored in the fat tissues of the body, as the drug is fat-soluble.
+This combination of sauna, exercise, and nutrition address the fact that THC is stored in the fat tissues of the body, as the drug is fat-soluble.
 These residues can remain stored in the fat for long periods of time after drug use stops.
 It’s harder for a body’s natural cleansing action to flush out toxins in fat, so the development of this detoxification process is a major breakthrough for those seeking lasting sobriety.
 The combination of nutrition, exercise and sauna time activates the body’s ability to flush toxins stored deep in fatty tissues.
-The result of this detox is clearer thinking, brighter outlook and improved mood.
+The result of this detox is clearer thinking, a brighter outlook, and improved mood.
 Many people finishing this step also talk about their increased energy and reduced cravings.
 Some people say those cravings are gone.

 Following Detox, Life Skills Must be Taught